 What is Curlex®?

 Curlex is perhaps the most studied, and unique erosion and sediment control fiber today.
 Curlex comes in many forms for erosion control, sediment control, and revegetation purposes.
 The most common form comes in roll form, which may be referred to as Rolled Erosion Control Products (RECPs), Erosion Control Blankets (ECBs), or simply blankets.
 Curlex also comes in tubular Curlex Sediment Log® form.
-Our latest innovation of Curlex is the Curlex® Bloc™.
+Our latest innovation of Curlex is the Curlex® Bloc.
 The key to any version of Curlex is the Curlex fiber itself, which leads to superior performance-based results.
 Unlike other fibers, Curlex fibers have natural mechanical functions.
 Curlex excelsior products promote ideal growing conditions for seed, while simultaneously providing protection from wind and water erosion.
 Curlex is engineered specifically to yield ideal performance results with its curled interlocking soft barbed fibers that create a strong, multi-directional fiber matrix.
 Beyond superior erosion control, sediment control, and revegetation, Curlex fibers also remove oil from water.
 Read more about the Features and Benefits of Curlex.
-The word “Curlex” has become synonymous for various erosion control materials, but don’t be fooled by imitators.
+The word “Curlex” has become synonymous with various erosion control materials, but don’t be fooled by imitators.
 There is only one Curlex.

 What is Excelsior?